zhaobaoping/test/BUMO_ATP_Standard.rst

  - code: capitalized spell is recommended.
  - decimals: the number of decimal places which is in the range of 0~8, 0 means no decimal places.
  - totalSupply: the value is in the range of 0~2^63-1.
 0 means no upper limit.
- - icon: base64-bit encoding, the file size is less than 32k, 200*200 pixels is recommended.
+ - icon: base64-bit encoding, the file size is less than 32 k, 200*200 pixels is recommended.

 Operations
 -----------